By: Ryan Malaluan, CAPM®; Editor: Geram Lompon; Reviewed by: Alvin Villanueva, PMP®, PMI-ACP®

 For independent learners, self-study using the PMBOK Guide is a flexible and cost-effective alternative.
 This guide, developed by PMI, serves as the cornerstone of the CAPM exam, outlining all relevant

 To enhance your exam preparation, combine the guide with online videos, practice tests, flashcards, and forums.
 This method gives you control over your schedule, allowing you to revisit difficult topics as needed.
-While self-study requires discipline, it’s a powerful route for developing your understanding of project management training fundamentals.
+While self-study requires discipline, it’s a powerful route for developing your understanding of

 Online vs. In-Person Project Management Training